Nicolelir/Love-running/README.md

 ### Media

 - The icons in the navbar and footer were taken from [Font Awesome](https://fontawesome.com/).
 - The fonts used were imported from [Google Fonts](https://fonts.google.com/).
+The fonts used for this project were Lato and Oswald.
 - All images were provided by Code Institute.